-I have also included a map of the entire Hocking Hills State Park map for your reference so you know where each place is (some of them you can input into your GPS, but just know the cell phone reception in this park is awful):
+I have also included a Hocking Hills State Park map for your reference so you know where each place is (some of them you can input into your GPS, but just know the cell phone reception in this park is awful):

 For me, since I didn’t know about any of these spots before going there, I had to go there blind and then figure out what to visit first, so you have all the research done for you.

-Now with these 5 spots I just listed, it took about 6 hours to explore all of these spots and while there was much more this park had to offer, these 5 spots are absolutely stunning and will give you a great exploration of this amazing park.
+Now with these 5 spots I just listed, it took about 6 hours to explore all of these spots which is more than enough for a day trip if you start early and while there was much more this park had to offer, these 5 spots are absolutely stunning and will give you a great exploration of this amazing park.

 1) Conkle’s Hollow: